veeto

 Key Takeaways

-• Requires pornographic websites to verify consent from all individuals appearing in sexually explicit content.
+• Requires pornographic websites to verify consent from all individuals depicted in sexually explicit content before upload.

-• Mandates users to certify that depicted individuals are adults who consented to both filming and uploading.
+• Mandates users to certify all depicted individuals are adults who consented to being shown and uploaded.

-• Imposes fines up to $75,000 per violation for websites that fail to verify consent or remove unauthorized content.
+• Imposes fines up to $75,000 per violation for websites that fail to protect against non-consensual content.

 • Requires websites to verify user email addresses and maintain consent records for seven years.